praekelt/seed-auth-api/docs/http_api.rst

     :>json list users: The list of users that belong to this team.
     :>json obj organization: An object representing the organization that the team belongs to.
     :>json list permissions: The permission list for the team.
+    :>json bool archived: True if team is archived.
     :status 200: Successfully retrieved team.

     **Example request**: